nokyotsu/parrots/en/1_ayeaye.md

 Sometime in about the mid 1980s, the phone rang. ((Laughter.))

-And the voice said, ``We want you to go to [[Madagascar]].
+And the voice said, "We want you to go to [[Madagascar]].
 We want you to look for a very rare form of lemur, called the [[Aye-aye]].
-The plane leaves in two weeks, we would like you to be on it.''
-Now I---assuming they've got the wrong number---said ``yes!'' before they could discover their mistake. ((Laughter.))
+The plane leaves in two weeks, we would like you to be on it."
+Now I---assuming they've got the wrong number---said "yes!" before they could discover their mistake. ((Laughter.))
-But in fact it turned out that they decided, ``Well, here is somebody who doesn't know anything about lemurs, anything about the Aye-aye, anything about Madagascar, let's send him.'' ((Laughter.))
+But in fact it turned out that they decided, "Well, here is somebody who doesn't know anything about lemurs, anything about the Aye-aye, anything about Madagascar, let's send him." ((Laughter.))
 So I started to try and find out something about it, and it turns out it's very interesting.